embreakin/FLattice_PBH/README.md

      Functions in this file describes numerical methods used for evolving the linear perturbation equations in wave number space.
 They are implemented based on `Numerical Recipes`.
 Hence the file name `nr.cpp`.

-   - `parameter.cpp`
+   - `parameters.cpp`

-     Parameters necessary for the linear perturbation equations are stored in this file.
-Parameters necessary for lattice simulations are also stored in here.
+     Parameters necessary for the linear perturbation equations and lattice simulations are stored in this file.

    - `uc.cpp`